antongolubev5/Targeted-SA-for-Russian-Datasets/README.md

 --tasks 'QA_M NLI_M single QA_B NLI_B'
 ```

-After evaluating a table with chosen methods and all necessary metrics will be printed.
+A table with chosen methods and all necessary metrics will be printed after evaluation.